openshift-instruqt/instruqt/instruqt-tracks/developing-on-openshift-serverless/03-03-traffic-distribution/assignment.md

 cat /root/03-traffic-distribution/greeter-v2-service.yaml
 ```

-See that the two greeter services have deployed successfully by executing
+See that the two greeter services have deployed successfully by executing:

 ```
 kn revision list